frenck/spook/documentation/integrations/automation.md

 ### Unknown referenced triggers

 Automations are inspected for the triggers they use.
-Like conditions, triggers come from integrations, and one no installed integration can provide takes the whole automation down with it: it fails validation and becomes unavailable.
+Like conditions, triggers come from integrations, and if no installed integration can provide a trigger, the whole automation goes down with it: it fails validation and becomes unavailable.

 So this is not a silent failure, it is a nameless one.
 Home Assistant raises a generic issue about the automation without saying which trigger caused it.
 Spook names the trigger.